-- (iv) Impact of Real Estate Investment Trust Compliance on Performance To qualify as a real estate investment trust for U.S. federal income tax purposes, the REIT must continually satisfy tests concerning, among other things, the sources of its income, the nature and diversification of its assets, the amounts that the REIT distributes to the Unitholders and the ownership of the Units.
-The REIT may be required to make distributions to Unitholders at disadvantageous times or when the REIT does not have funds readily available for distribution, and may be unable to pursue investments that would be otherwise advantageous to the REIT in order to satisfy the source of income or asset diversification requirements for qualifying as a real estate investment trust.
-Thus, compliance with the real estate investment trust requirements may hinder the REIT's ability to operate solely on the basis of maximizing profits. - (v) Additionally, the REIT must ensure that at the end of each calendar quarter, at least 75% of the value of its assets consists of cash, cash items, government securities and real estate assets (as defined in the Code), including certain mortgage loans and certain kinds of mortgage-backed securities.
-The remainder of the REIT's investment in securities (other than government securities and qualified real estate assets) generally may not include more than 10% of the outstanding voting securities or total value of any one issuer.
-In addition, in general, no more than 5% of the value of the REIT's assets (other than government securities and qualified real estate assets) may consist of the securities of any one issuer (other than a taxable REIT subsidiary), and no more than 20% of the value of its total assets can be represented by securities of one or more taxable REIT subsidiaries.
-Finally, not more than 25% of the value of a REIT's total assets may be represented by debt instruments issued by publicly offered REITs to the extent not secured by real property or interests in real property.
-If the REIT fails to comply with these requirements at the end of any calendar quarter, the REIT must correct the failure within 30 days after the end of the calendar quarter or qualify for certain statutory relief provisions to avoid losing its real estate investment trust qualification and suffering adverse tax consequences. - (vi) Ownership Limitations In order for the REIT to qualify as a real estate investment trust for each taxable year under the Code (after the initial 2020 taxable year), no more than 50% in value of its outstanding Units (treating certain options and, under certain circumstances, securities convertible into Units as Units) may be owned, directly or indirectly, by five or fewer individuals (as defined for this purpose in the Code to include certain tax exempt entities, such as charitable trusts and private foundations but to exclude certain qualified trusts described in Section 401(a) of the Code) during the last half of any calendar year.
-In order to assist the REIT in qualifying as a real estate investment trust, ownership and transfer of Units by any person generally is subject to limitations to prevent concentration of ownership.
+(vi) Ownership Limitations - In order for the REIT to qualify as a real estate investment trust for each taxable year under the Code (after the initial 2020 taxable year), no more than 50% in value of its outstanding Units (treating certain options and, under certain circumstances, securities convertible into Units as Units) may be owned, directly or indirectly, by five or fewer individuals (as defined for this purpose in the Code to include certain tax exempt entities, such as charitable trusts and private foundations but to exclude certain qualified trusts described in Section 401(a) of the Code) during the last half of any calendar year.
+In order to assist the REIT in qualifying as a real estate investment trust, ownership and transfer of Units by any person generally is subject to contractual limitations to prevent concentration of ownership.
 These ownership limitations are described above in "Declaration of Trust and Description of REIT Units - Restrictions on Ownership and Transfer."
 These ownership limitations might have the effect of discouraging a takeover or other transaction in which Unitholders might receive a premium for their Units over the then prevailing market price or which Unitholders might believe to be otherwise in their best interests.
 The REIT has monitored the ownership of Units and believes that the current ownership of Units (if maintained to the last half of the calendar year) would not result in a violation of the ownership limitations under the Code.

-Management Discussion and Analysis For the period August 12, 2020 (Date of Formation) to December 31, 2020 Amounts in Thousands of US Dollars (except for per unit amounts)
+Management Discussion and Analysis For the year ended December 31, 2021 Amounts in Thousands of US Dollars (except for per unit amounts)